How To Transfer a Car Title in Colorado

 Upon establishing residency in Colorado, you are granted a 90-day window to register your vehicle.

-It is essential to note that all states must adhere to Federal Law 28 CFR Part 25, National Motor Vehicle Title Information System (NMVTIS) as of January 1, 2010, to safeguard states, individuals, and businesses from motor vehicle title fraud.
+All states must adhere to Federal Law 28 CFR Part 25, National Motor Vehicle Title Information System (NMVTIS) as of January 1, 2010, to safeguard states, individuals, and businesses from motor vehicle title fraud.

-It is crucial to recognize that Out-Of-State titles branded or stamped with "export only" or "junk" will not be titled in Colorado.
+Out-Of-State titles branded or stamped with "export only" or "junk" will not be titled in Colorado.

 - A Colorado law enforcement agency.